zaphosting/docs/docs/webspace-wordpress-migration.md

 ## Step 1: Preparing Webspace

 Begin by visiting our [Webspace](https://zap-hosting.com/en/shop/product/webspace/) product page and purchasing the appropriate webspace hosting plan that suits your website requirements.
 Once the product is set up, you will have to install WordPress onto it.
-Please read our dedicated [Webspace Install WordPress guide](webspace-wordpress.md) for detailed instructions on doing this.
+Please read our dedicated [Install](webspace-wordpress.md) for detailed instructions on doing this.

 With WordPress installed on the Webspace, you will have to link your Domain to it.
-Once again, please read our dedicated [Webspace Domain guide](webspace-adddomain.md) for detailed instructions on doing this.
+Once again, please read our dedicated [Add Domain](webspace-adddomain.md) for detailed instructions on doing this.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/Qa3mmmQtTybNgGj/preview)